QuickFastly/NR-wiki/docs/Nova-Regna/World/Organizations/Religions & Cults/Children of the Flame.md

 The Law and Lore branch of the Children of the Flame is responsible for the administration, bureaucracy, and other official dealings, as well as maintaining order within the organization through management and enforcement of laws, and keeping the lore, prophecies, and other history organized and prevalent in teachings.
 They are the highest ranking members of the organization with authority over all other branches.

+Those who commit sins serious enough that the Preachers cannot absolve them are instead brought to this branch, and if they are deemed repentant, they are given the choice to either undergo Cleansing or be expelled from the organization.

+> [!info]- Cleansing
+> During Cleansing, the recipient is doused in water by a Cardinal, then a Firekeeper engulfs the recipient in flame while they prostrate themselves begging for forgiveness.
+This is repeated six times, and if all goes smoothly, the recipient is pardoned and lauded by everyone.

 ##### The Storyteller

 This is the highest position in the organization.
 What this person says is absolute, and all decisions can be overruled by them.
 They have an encyclopedic knowledge of the history of the organization, their texts, and their laws.